vri3698/Applied-Analytics/README.md

 # Applied Analytics: Data-Driven Decision Making
 This Git repository serves as a comprehensive summary of the key technical aspects, assignments, and lessons learned during the 'Applied Analytics' course.

+## Technologies: SQL, BigQuery, Looker Studio, Google Slides and Sheets

 ## Overview
 The Applied Analytics course equipped me with practical skills essential for becoming autonomous and effective Data Analysts in modern business organizations.
-From SQL querying to metrics definition, data visualization, and experimentation, the course aimed to transform raw data into actionable insights for informed business decisions.
+From SQL querying to metrics definition, data visualization, and experimentation, allowing me to transform raw data into actionable insights for informed business decisions.

 ## Assignments
-The course involved a series of assignments covering various topics, including SQL fundamentals, advanced SQL techniques, exploratory analyses, dashboarding, metrics, statistical concepts, and experimentation with AB tests.
+Conducted a series of assignments covering various topics, including SQL fundamentals, advanced SQL techniques, exploratory analyses, dashboarding, metrics, statistical concepts, and experimentation with AB tests.

 ## Key Technical Learnings
 The technical aspects covered in the course include: